grantcolley/headway/README.md

 ## Logging
 [Headway.WebApi](https://github.com/grantcolley/headway/blob/main/src/Headway.WebApi/Headway.WebApi.csproj) uses Serilog for logging and is configured to write logs to the Logs table in the database using [Serilog.Sinks.MSSqlServer](https://github.com/serilog-mssql/serilog-sinks-mssqlserver).

+[ApiControllerBase](https://github.com/grantcolley/headway/blob/main/src/Headway.WebApi/Controllers/ApiControllerBase.cs#L32) pushes the user onto the logging context by calling `LogContext.PushProperty("User", claim.Value);`.
+For this to work, you must call `loggerConfiguration.Enrich.FromLogContext()` from [Program.cs](https://github.com/grantcolley/headway/blob/main/src/Headway.WebApi/Program.cs#L25-L27).

+> Note:
+> \
-> Note: for outputting EF Core SQL to the logs specify the override `"Microsoft.EntityFrameworkCore.Database.Command": "Information"` in the Serilog config.
+> In the Serilog config specify a custom column for the Log table to capture the user.
+For outputting EF Core SQL to the logs, add the override `"Microsoft.EntityFrameworkCore.Database.Command": "Information"`.

 ```C#
   "Logging": {